maryamkamaruddin/Inventory-Tracking-Dashboard/README.md

 Using the established data model, a pivot table is created to start analyzing the data.

-- Pivot table 1 : The product names are organized in rows, and quantities are calculated in the values area to ensure everything is functioning correctly.
-This pivot table forms the basis for the dashboard.
+- Pivot table 1 : Product-level table showing stock quantities, forecasts, stock cover, lead time, reorder indicators, reorder quantity, and expiry buckets.
+This table forms the core analytical view of the dashboard.
-- Pivot table 2 : Total values in months table is formed for bar chart of forecast by month.
+- Pivot table 2 : Monthly forecast totals used for the forecast-by-month bar chart.
-- Pivot table 3 : Total quantities by categories table is formed for pie chart of stock qty by category.
+- Pivot table 3 : Stock quantities aggregated by product category for the category pie chart.
-- Pivot table 4 : Total values by expiry buckets table is formed for pie chart of stock by expiry bucket.
+- Pivot table 4 : Stock quantities aggregated by expiry buckets for the expiry risk pie chart.

 Dashboard Design